Group Study Rooms

 Some guidelines regarding room reservations and usage in the Library:

 - Reservations can be made by any member of the Goucher Community-staff, faculty, and students-who are undertaking Goucher business.
-Reservations for private functions, like private parties, need to be made through the Events & Conference Services (410-769-5054).
+Reservations for private functions, like private parties, need to be made through the Events, Scheduling, and Facility Rentals (410-769-5054).

-- Room reservations for those outside the Goucher Community must be made through Events & Conference Services (410-769-5054).
+- Room reservations for those outside the Goucher Community must be made through Events, Scheduling, and Facility Rentals (410-769-5054).

 - Reservations must be made during the work week (Monday-Friday, 9am-5pm) in order to be entered into the schedule.